ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 -  Test Plan only covers the fix, and not general use of the package to make sure that it still works after the update.
 A smoke test will suffice.
-If that’s implied by verifying the bug is fixed then it’s not needed as a separate step.
+If that's implied by verifying the bug is fixed then it's not needed as a separate step.
 -  The Test Plan verifies a technical change but not the user story.
-   Example: “file exists at location A instead of location B” instead of “run the app and check that function X behaves as expected”.
+   Example: "file exists at location A instead of location B" instead of "run the app and check that function X behaves as expected".
 -  The Test Plan or verification only tested part of the user story that we are fixing with a series of SRUs.
 In this case, we expect all packages in proposed and verification of the entire user story at